 - You will need to choose a different registered agent if you move outside of Nevada.

 A registered agent service is usually the most convenient option for most nonprofits.
 This service works with third-party providers who fill the registered agent role for you.

-File Articles of Incorporation with Nevada
+Step 4: File Articles of Incorporation with Nevada

 Your incorporator files your Articles of Incorporation, doesn’t need to be a director, officer, or employee.
 A number of people can file after which their part in the organization is finished.